oze4/digitalocean-kubernetes/prometheus/README.md

 # How to Install Prometheus

 ### Please note, this setup assumes you are using an NGINX Ingress Controller!!
-[If you want to expose Grafana via NodePorts, follow this article](https://kubernetes.github.io/ingress-nginx/user-guide/monitoring/)
+#### [If you want to expose Prometheus via NodePorts, follow this article](https://kubernetes.github.io/ingress-nginx/user-guide/monitoring/), although you shouldn't need to expose Prometheus externally for this to work

 <small>It is worth noting that the paths supplied in the article above are incorrect - use this path instead github.com/kubernetes/ingress-nginx/tree/master/deploy</small>